 Please note that in certain of the jurisdictions in which we operate, we comply with additional local law requirements regarding data subject access requests and may refuse your request in accordance with such laws.

-Right to erasure: You have the right to request that we Delete your personal data in certain circumstances.
+Right to erasure / to be forgotten: You have the right to request that we Delete your personal data in certain circumstances.
 Normally, the information must meet one of the following criteria:

 - the data are no longer necessary for the purpose for which we originally collected and/or processed them;